Frequently Asked Questions

 Leave your fears at home and prepare to have your breath taken away as you jump from 164ft.
 Now’s the time to release your inner daredevil – what are you waiting for?

-Put on a helmet, grab a paddle and raft the Class 3 & 4 rapids of the mighty Tully River, considered the best rafting river in all Australia & New Zealand.
+Put on a helmet, grab a paddle and raft the Class 3 & 4 rapids of the mighty Tully River, considered the best rafting river in all of Australia and New Zealand.

-Settle into a comfortable 6 seat gondola for a ride with a spectacular view along the Skyrail Rainforest Cableway.
-Pass over the canopy one of Australia’s tropical rainforests, so close to the tree tops it’s as if you could reach out and touch the leaves.
-After, ride the Kuranda Scenic Railway through a lush tropical paradise framed by rugged mountains, waterfalls and ravines back to Cairns.
+Settle into a comfortable 6-seat gondola for a ride with a spectacular view along the Skyrail Rainforest Cableway.
+Pass over the canopy of one of Australia’s tropical rainforests, so close to the treetops it’s as if you could reach out and touch the leaves.
+After, ride the Kuranda Scenic Railway through a lush tropical paradise framed by rugged mountains, waterfalls, and ravines back to Cairns.
 Travel on authentic timber carriages via hand-hewn tunnels and across towering bridges, through the awe-inspiring Barron Gorge.
-Experience the exotic beauty of North Queensland’s tropical rainforests, marvelling at the incredible array of plants and animals encountered all along the way.
+Experience the exotic beauty of North Queensland’s tropical rainforests, marveling at the incredible array of plants and animals encountered all along the way.

 Step back in time in this lush tropical rainforest, reported to be more than 110 million years old!
 Bring your binoculars to spot some of the 430 species of birds, including the buff-breasted paradise kingfisher and flightless cassowary.
-On the ground, look for possums, bandicoots, echidna and musky rat kangaroo.
+On the ground, look for possums, bandicoots, echidna, and musky rat kangaroos.
 Discover why the Aborigines consider this a spiritual place.

 Hop in the saddle and explore the rainforest on your trusty steed.
 Ride through lush canopy floors and crystal clear streams, ending up on the stunning Myall beach.
 Cap off this adventure by galloping through the ocean spray!

-Cape Byron Lighthouse is 3km (1.9 mi) northeast of Byron Bay.
+Cape Byron Lighthouse is about 2 miles northeast of Byron Bay.
 The popular white structure emits the most powerful light of all working lighthouses in the country, and it’s also located at the most easterly point of the Australian continent.
 Head up to the top of the tower to scan the ocean for whales (the Southern Cross University’s Whale Research Centre is located here).

 Go for a walk along one of the most iconic trails in Australia.
 Pass by secluded beaches, massive cliffs, and more breathtaking views of the Pacific Ocean than imaginable – all before arriving at the world-famous Bondi Beach.
 From May to December, keep a keen eye on the ocean to try and spot migrating humpback whales.

-Stroll along the waterfront to admire Sydney’s most iconic landmark, designed by Danish architect Jørn Utzon and opened by Queen Elizabeth 11 in 1973.
-Take a guided tour of this UNESCO World Heritage site to discover its history, folklore, and more.
-Some two million people a year come to see concerts and cultural performances Opera House.
-Catch the boom of the grand organ–with more than 10,000 pipes, it took 10 years to build and is the largest mechanical organ in the world.
+Stroll along the waterfront to admire Sydney’s most iconic landmark, designed by Danish architect Jørn Utzon and opened by Queen Elizabeth II in 1973.
+Take a guided tour of this UNESCO World Heritage Site to discover its history, folklore, and more.
+Some two million people a year come to see concerts and cultural performances at the Opera House.
+Catch the boom of the grand organ–with more than 10,000 pipes; it took 10 years to build and is the largest mechanical organ in the world.